Distillation: Modern era

-As alchemy evolved into the science of chemistry, vessels called retorts became used for distillations.
-Both alembics and retorts are forms of glassware with long necks pointing to the side at a downward angle to act as air-cooled condensers to condense the distillate and let it drip downward for collection.
-Later, copper alembics were invented.
+As alchemy evolved into the science of chemistry, retorts became used for distillations.
+Both alembics and retorts are glass vessels with long necks pointing to the side at a downward angle to act as air-cooled condensers to condense the distillate and let it drip downward for collection.
+Later, copper alembics were used.
 Riveted joints were often kept tight by using various mixtures, for instance, a dough made of rye flour.
-These alembics often featured a cooling system around the beak, using cold water, for instance, which made the condensation of alcohol more efficient.
+These alembics often used a cooling system around the beak, using cold water for instance, which made the condensation of alcohol more efficient.
 These were called pot stills.
 Today, the retorts and pot stills have been largely supplanted by more efficient distillation methods in most industrial processes.
-However, the pot still is still widely used for the elaboration of some fine alcohols, such as cognac, Scotch whisky, Irish whiskey, tequila, rum, cachaça, and some vodkas.
+However, the pot still is still widely used for the production of some fine alcoholic beverages including cognac, whisky and whiskey, tequila, rum, cachaça, and some vodkas.
 Pot stills made of various materials (wood, clay, stainless steel) are also used by bootleggers in various countries.
 Small pot stills are also sold for use in the domestic production of flower water or essential oils.

 Early forms of distillation involved batch processes using one vaporization and one condensation.
 Purity was improved by further distillation of the condensate.
 Greater volumes were processed by simply repeating the distillation.
 Chemists reportedly carried out as many as 500 to 600 distillations in order to obtain a pure compound.

 In the early 19th century, the basics of modern techniques, including pre-heating and reflux, were developed.
-In 1822, Anthony Perrier developed one of the first continuous stills, and then, in 1826, Robert Stein improved that design to make his patent still.
-In 1830, Aeneas Coffey got a patent for improving the design even further.
+In 1822 Anthony Perrier developed one of the first continuous stills, and in 1826 Robert Stein improved that design to make his patent still.
+In 1830, Aeneas Coffey was granted a patent for improving the design further.
 Coffey's continuous still may be regarded as the archetype of modern petrochemical units.
 The French engineer Armand Savalle developed his steam regulator around 1846.
-In 1877, Ernest Solvay was granted a U.S. Patent for a tray column for ammonia distillation, and the same and subsequent years saw developments in this theme for oils and spirits.
+In 1877, Ernest Solvay was granted a U.S. patent for a tray column for ammonia distillation; from that year there were further developments on distilling oils and spirits.

 With the emergence of chemical engineering as a discipline at the end of the 19th century, scientific rather than empirical methods could be applied.
-The developing petroleum industry in the early 20th century provided the impetus for the development of accurate design methods, such as the McCabe–Thiele method by Ernest Thiele and the Fenske equation.
-The first industrial plant in the United States to use distillation as a means of ocean desalination opened in Freeport, Texas in 1961 with the hope of bringing water security to the region.
+The developing petroleum industry in the early 20th century provided the impetus for the development of accurate design methods, such as the McCabe–Thiele method by Ernest Thiele, and the Fenske equation.
+The first industrial plant in the United States to use distillation as a means of desalinating seawater opened in Freeport, Texas in 1961 with the hope of bringing water security to the region.

-The availability of powerful computers has allowed direct computer simulations of distillation columns.
+The availability of powerful computers enabled distillation columns to be simulated numerically.